-Imagine your completed a book after a month and when you’re done you’re asking your self ‘what did I gain from that?
+Imagine you’ve read an entire book and when you’re done you’re asking your self ‘what did I gain from that?
 What did I learn From that?’.

 The Biggest mistakes we make when readers

-Before we jump into the tips, it’s imporant to discuss the biggest mistakes we make as reader to avoid these mistake or change our mindsets.
+Before we jump into the tips, it’s important to discuss the biggest mistakes we make as reader to avoid these mistake or change our mindsets.

 Mistake #1: We think that every book needs to be read cover to cover.